waynodiablo/Oystercard/battle_ships_web/battle_ships_web_rspec.md

 * [Steve's BattleShips](https://github.com/makersacademy/battle_ships_september)

 Start by creating a BattleshipsWeb folder in your projects directory.

-If you are importing your own battleships code, or code from one of the examples other than the gem, make sure that the code is in the right places.
+It is important to make sure that the code is in the right places.
 As before we will need a `lib` and a `spec` directory.
 [Sinatra](../pills/sinatra_1.md) can work with just these directories, but in a _"real"_ project you will see a few more.
 By the end of this project our directory structure will look a little more complex than anything we have seen so far:

 ```
 .